AAP127/cse15l-lab-reports/lab-report-5-week-10.md

 ![foo](/url "title")
 ```

 Given the break within the "url" section of the link, this is an invalid link, and MarkdownParse should return an empty list when parsing this file.
-In this case, the instructors' implementation was more accurate.
+In this case, the instructors' implementation was correct.

 In my implementation, my code only checks if the bracketing arrangement is correct to add a link.
 However, I could add another section to trim the potential link and ensure it doesn't contain a space inside the text.
 This could be a condition checked alongside the bracket formatting on line 61 in my code (shown in the image below):

 ![Change1](week_10_source/CodeChange1.PNG)

 Checking for a space within the link text (inside the parenthesis) would prevent my implementation from registering this file (or other files with spaces in the link text) as valid links.

 ## Output Difference 2: `495.md`